xxchan/AgentDev/README.md

 A CLI tool for managing Claude instances with git worktree for parallel development workflows.

+## A Personal Tool, Made for You to Customize

+This project is designed as a personal workflow tool, tailored to my specific development needs.
+While you're welcome to use it as-is, I won't be merging features that I don't personally use.
+Instead, I encourage you to **fork this project** and make it your own!
+Feel free to customize it to perfectly fit your workflow, that's the beauty of open source.
+Your fork might even become the perfect solution for others with similar needs.

 ## Features

 - **Create isolated workspaces**: Each Claude instance runs in its own git worktree